MansourZa/MansourZa/README.md

 - 👋 Hi, I’m @MansourZarrin
-- 👀 I’m interested in Operations Research, Data Analysis, Simulation Modelling and Machine Learnig
+- 👀 I’m interested in Operations Research, Optimization, Simulation Modelling and Machine Learnig
 - 💞️ I’m looking to collaborate on applied operations reseach models and data analysis.
 - 📫 How to reach me: mansour.zarrin[at]gmail.com